psychemedia/classical-roman-and-greek-myths/phaeton.md

 PHAËTON.

 Phaëton was the son of Apollo and the nymph Clymene.
 One day a schoolfellow laughed at the idea of his being the son of the god, and Phaeton went in rage and shame and reported it to his mother.
 "If," said he, "I am indeed of heavenly birth, give me, mother, some proof of it, and establish my claim to the honor."
-Clymene strtetched forth her hands towards the skies, and said, "I call to witness the Sun which looks down upon us, that I have told you the truth.
+Clymene stretched forth her hands towards the skies, and said, "I call to witness the Sun which looks down upon us, that I have told you the truth.
 If I speak falsely, let this be the last time I behold his light.
 But it needs not much labor to go and inquire for yourself; the land whence the Sun rises lies next to ours.
 Go and demand of him whether he will own you as a son."
 Phaeton heard with delight.
 He travelled to India, which lies directly in the regions of sunrise; and, full of hope and pride, approached the goal whence his parent begins his course.

 The palace of the Sun stood reared aloft on columns, glittering with gold and precious stones, while polished ivory formed the ceilings, and silver the doors.
 The workmanship surpassed the material `[Materiem superabat opus. — Ovid.]`; for upon the walls Vulcan had represented earth, sea and skies, with their inhabitants.
 In the sea were the nymphs, some sporting in the waves, some riding on the backs of fishes, while others sat upon the rocks and dried their sea-green hair.
 Their faces were not all alike, nor yet unlike, — but such as sisters' ought to be. `[Facies non omnibus una, Nec diversa tamen, qualem decet esse sororum. — Ovid.]` The earth had its towns and forests and rivers and rustic divinities.
 Over all was carved the likeness of the glorious heaven; and on the silver doors the twelve signs of the zodiac, six on each side.